 In some parts of Morocco it is typically made with pigeon meat.
-It is quite rich and intricately prepared with pastry layers known as warqa.
+And it is quite rich and intricately prepared with pastry layers known as warqa.

 Once you figure it out, it is easy and you can make a variety of pastries and even crispy samosas using this dough and freeze it for later.

 Like Persian cuisine, Moroccan food uses a combination of sweet and savory flavors in several preparations.
 So it is not uncommon to see fruits and dried fruits in savory dishes.

 But my husband would not eat a chicken pie with sugar.
 So I made this version, which still combines savory and sweet flavors.
 Besides, why not reserve the sugar for the sweet treats!

-I substituted the sugar (used in the traditional version) with some moist dried prunes.
+- I substituted the sugar (used in the traditional version) with some moist dried prunes.
 But you could also try dried apricots or dates.
 Make sure to choose dried fruit that is still moist, not too dry and hard.

 - Also, the chicken thigh meat is a lot more softer than the chicken breast, which I think would be too dry for a Pastilla recipe.

-The trick to working easily with phyllo dough is to thaw the frozen dough properly.
+- The trick to working easily with phyllo dough is to thaw the frozen dough properly.
 Once each layer separates out easily and not sticking to each other, then it is so easy to work with.

-- 3 lbs chicken thighs with bone (yield: approx 1 ½ lbs chicken meat)
+- 3 lbs chicken thighs with bone, yield: approx 1½ lbs chicken meat

 - 2 onions medium, sliced

-- 1 teaspoon ras el hanout (Moroccan spice blend*)
+- 1 teaspoon ras el hanout Moroccan spice blend

-- 1/2 teaspoon turmeric
+- ½ teaspoon turmeric

-- 1/2 teaspoon cumin ground
+- ½ teaspoon ground cumin ground

-- 1/2 teaspoon coriander ground
+- ½ teaspoon ground coriander ground

-- 1/2 teaspoon black pepper ground
+- ½ teaspoon ground black pepper ground

-- 1/2 teaspoon Aleppo red pepper ground
+- ½ teaspoon Aleppo red pepper ground

-- 1 ½ teaspoons ginger grated
+- 1½ teaspoons ginger grated

-- 5 ½ tablespoons olive oil
+- 5½ tablespoons olive oil

-- 1/4 teaspoon saffron ground, soaked in 1 tablespoon hot water
+- ¼ teaspoon saffron ground, soaked in 1 tablespoon hot water

-- 1/3 cup prunes or dates/apricots*, dried, chopped
+- ⅓ cup prunes or dates/apricots, dried, chopped

-- 1/4 cup cilantro chopped
+- ¼ cup cilantro chopped

-- 1/4 cup parsley chopped
+- ¼ cup parsley chopped

-- 1/2 to 3/4 teaspoon salt (adjust per taste)
+- ¾ teaspoon salt adjust per taste

 - 6 eggs large, whisked